 Whole Foods: Interesting Facts

-Whole Foods Market started in 1980 in Austin, Texas.
-It was founded by John Mackey, Renee Lawson Hardy, Craig Weller, and Mark Skiles.
+Whole Foods Market was founded in 1980 in Austin, Texas, by John Mackey, Renee Lawson Hardy, Craig Weller, and Mark Skiles.
 It has grown from a small grocery store into an international chain famous for its organic and natural foods.

 - How It Started: Originally called SaferWay, it mocked Safeway to highlight its healthier food options.
-After merging with another natural food store two years later, it became Whole Foods Market.
+Two years later, it merged with another natural food store and became Whole Foods Market.

 - A First of Its Kind: The first Whole Foods was unique in the U.S., selling only natural and organic foods.
 This move set new standards for groceries everywhere.